diegzumillo/Ballbox/README.md

 3. Add objects with `AddBox()` and `AddSphere()`
 4. Update the simulation with `PhysicsStep()`

-I asked a generic AI to look at my test scene that uses raylib, "hey, make a shorter program that's easier to follow that illustrates ballbox".
+As for the arguments, I asked a generic AI to look at my test scene that uses raylib, "hey, make a shorter program that's easier to follow that illustrates ballbox".
 And it spat this out.
 It looks solid to me!

 ```c
 #include <stdio.h>